kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 The process is iterated, feedback is incorporated and documented as required.

 > ##### Example: Treatment Plan Wireframes
-> Having done the work in advance, the diagram helped us to assess the scope of the project and parr it down to a feasible MVP.
+> *Having done the work in advance, the diagram helped us to assess the scope of the project and parr it down to a feasible MVP.
 From there I defined the main user actions according to the agreed requirements and created wireframes.
+The wireframes were sucessfuly tested with users with a clickdummy*
 >
 > <iframe style="border: 1px solid white;" width="800" height="450" src="https://embed.figma.com/design/p5jXXfAPMNSAZmGhhuWwXw/%F0%9F%94%97-Treatment-Plan-Wireframes?node-id=4003-11949&embed-host=share" allowfullscreen></iframe>